Novel Magnetic Chiral Structures and Unusual Temperature Hysteresis in the Metallic Helimagnet MnP: Experimental Results

 \subsection{Neutron scattering experiments}

-In order to see the origin of the peculiar temperature hysteresis observed in the magnetization measurements, we measured $T$-depndence of nuclear Bragg reflections using the single crystalline and powder samples.
-Two $T$-processes were used in this measurement; the warm-up process from 9 K and cool-down process from 350 K, corresponding to the $T$-process (A) and (C), respectively.
-Fig. \ref{fig:110}(a) shows the $T$-dependence of the integrated intensity of the (1,1,0) reflection from the single crystalline sample.
-In the figure, each intensity is normalized by the value at $T = 350$ K in the cool-down process.
-Thick arrows in the figure represent the changing sequence of the measurement temperature.
-The intensity in the first intermediate-temperature phase ($\TN < T < T^{\ast}$) measured in the warm-up process is apparently larger than that in the cool-down process.
-For the (1,1,0)-reflection, there is a magnetic scattering contribution in the first and second intermediate-temperature phases ($\TN < T < \Tc$) due to the ferromagnetic ordering, which is the reason why the intensities in these phases are larger than those in the helimagnetic and paramagnetic phases ($T< \TN $ and $T>\Tc$).
-One might think that the hysteresis of the $(1,1,0)$ reflection intensity originates from the hysteresis of the ferromagnetic magnetization, which was indeed detected in the magnetization study.
-However, the difference of the magnetizations for the cool-down and warm-up processes is a few $10^{-3} \mb$, being too small to account for the 5~\% change of the (1,1,0) reflection intensity detected in the neutron scattering measurements. $T$-dependence of the (1,1,0) reflection intensity from the powder sample is shown in Fig.~\ref{fig:110}(b).
-No difference between the intensities in the two $T$-processes is found in the powder experiment.
-The discrepancy between the single-crystal and powder experiments strongly suggests that the $T$-process dependence for the Bragg intensity in the single crystal experiment is due to the secondary extinction effect.
-Assuming this extinction origin, the larger (1,1,0) intensity of the warm-up process indicates the lattice is more distorted compared to the one for the initial cooling.
-Since the lattice distortion is only found for the sample that has experienced the low-temperature helimagnetic phase, it is natural to think that the distortion is introduced in the low-temperature phase.
-Further discussion will be given later.
+In order to investigate the unusual temperature hysteresis observed in the magnetization measurements in more detail, we measured the temperature dependence of nuclear Bragg reflections by neutron scattering experiments using single-crystalline and powder samples.
+Two $T$ processes were employed in the measurements: a warm-up process from 9\,K and a cool-down process from 350\,K, corresponding to the $T$ processes (A) and (C), respectively.
+Figure \ref{fig:110}(a) shows the temperature dependence of the integrated intensity of the (1,1,0) reflection from the single crystalline sample.
+In the figure, each intensity is normalized by the value at $T = 350$\,K in the cool-down process.
+The thick arrows in the figure represent the directions of the temperature shift of the measurements.
+The intensity in the IT phase ($\TN < T < T^{\ast}$) measured in the warm-up process is considerably larger than that in the cool-down process.
+One might consider that the hysteresis of the $(1,1,0)$ reflection intensity originates from the hysteresis of the ferromagnetic magnetization, which was indeed detected in the magnetization study, because the (1,1,0) reflection has a magnetic contribution due to the ferromagnetic ordering in the IT and HT phases.
+However, the difference between the magnetizations for the cool-down and warm-up processes is a few $10^{-3}\,\mb$, which is too small to account for the 5\,\% change in the (1,1,0) reflection intensity detected in the neutron scattering experiments.
+The temperature dependence of the (1,1,0) reflection intensity from the powder sample is shown in Fig.~\ref{fig:110}(b).
+No difference between the intensities in the two $T$ processes is found in the powder experiment.
+The hysteresis behavior observed only in the single-crystalline sample will be discussed in Sect. \ref{sec:level7}.